Understanding Energy Units

 1 lb./sq. ft. = 47.88 Pascals

-According to the formula in C. Donald Ahrens, Meteorology Today, wind speed in miles per hour multiplied by itself and then by 0.004 gives the wind’s pressure in pounds per square foot.
+According to the formula in Meteorology Today by C. Donald Ahrens, wind speed in miles per hour multiplied by itself and then by 0.004 gives the wind’s pressure in pounds per square foot.

 What about converting units used to measure fan performance?

 Here are some conversion factors:

 1 liter/second = 2.12 cfm

 What’s the difference between “site energy” and “source energy”?

 Site energy is the amount of electricity and fuel consumed at a building.
 For example, in one year a house might require 12,000 kWh of electricity and 500 gallons of fuel oil.
 These quantities represent the amount of site energy consumed by the house; if we convert both types of energy to Btu, the house used 40,956,000 Btu + 69,500,000 Btu = 110,456,000 Btu of site energy.

 Source energy is a calculation of the amount of fuel required to produce the energy consumed at a given site.
 Of all of the fuels, electricity has the biggest discrepancy between site energy and source energy — that is, the biggest “site/source ratio” — because most fuel-burning power plants require 3 or more units of fuel to produce 1 unit of electricity.
 (The energy that isn’t converted to electricity is lost as waste heat.)
 Different power plants have different conversion efficiencies, so calculating source energy can be tricky; the site/source ratio for electricity varies by state and even by time of day.

 When primary energy (for example, fuel oil or natural gas) is consumed at a house, the conversion to source energy must account for losses that occur during storage, transport, and delivery of the fuel to the building.
 The site/source ratios for natural gas and fuel oil burned in a building are much lower than the site/source ratio for electricity produced at a fuel-burning power plant.